rainbowdashlabs/chojodev/docs/blog/posts/gradle_sharing_dependencies.md

 If we run our main method now we can see that "meow" get printed out.

-While this works in our IDE, it will not work when we actually build `ProjectB` and execute our `ProjectB` jar.
+While this works in our IDE, it will not work when we actually build `Project B` and execute our `Project B` jar.

 This has two reasons:

 1. We did not define our main class anywhere.
-2. Our IDE does imports `ProjectA` into our class path, since we imported it as `implementation`.
+2. Our IDE does imports `Project A` into our class path, since we imported it as `implementation`.
-   When we build our IDE can no longer import it and gradle assumes that we will add `ProjectA` ourselves to the classpath.
+   When we build our IDE can no longer import it and gradle assumes that we will add `Project A` ourselves to the classpath.
    To fix this we can either use the [shadow](https://imperceptiblethoughts.com/shadow/introduction/) plugin or the [application](https://docs.gradle.org/current/userguide/application_plugin.html) plugin.
    Configure either of them as described in the documentation